MrDongZhenyu/napari-3Drendering/README.md

 ## Introduction
 * This code is designed for 3D rendering in Napari and provides several key functionalities:

-    1. Add multiple 3D objects with Maximum Intensity Projection (MIP) rendering or other rendering.
+    1. Add multiple 3D objects with Maximum Intensity Projection (MIP) rendering or other renderings.

     2. Customize colormaps for different channels.